 Finally, we get to the good stuff.
 Let’s make the resizing happen automatically.

-The code will look something like this
+The code looks something like this

 Delete the recorded macro and the button, as we no longer need them.

 Whenever the file opens, the Workbook Open event triggers first, which resizes the spreadsheet to fit the window.
-That’s a much better solution.

 But, we have an issue with the code, it only refers to the ActiveWindow.
 What if we have multiple reports, or the workbook is not saved with the report as the selected window?